Raven logo

 Put a test vault under git, edit one note, and inspect the diff.
 Clean diffs mean your notes can move with you.

-Want to know if your notes are trapped?
+Find out if your notes are trapped.

 Run the one-minute scorecard.
 It shows where your current app depends on exports, databases, or app-specific behavior.